CloudBindle/bindle/README.md

 ## RAM and CPU Core Requirements

 The short answer is make sure your machine (local VM, Amazon instance type, etc) has at least 2 cores and 12G of RAM.
+You can certainly use less but our SeqWare tutorials on http://seqware.io will not work properly.

 The "HelloWorld" example workflow will schedule using 8G of RAM.
 So please make sure you launch on a machine instance type (AWS, Google Cloud, etc) with at least 12G of RAM.
 For VirtualBox, you should do the same.
-Our profile for VirtualBox requests 12G of RAM and 2 cores.
+Our default profile for VirtualBox requests 12G of RAM and 2 cores.
 If you need to change this setting please see the --vb-ram and --vb-cores options that let you override the memory/core requirements in VirtualBox ONLY.
 Keep in mind for AWS and other clouds the RAM and Cores are determinted by the instance type you choose not by the --vb-ram and --vb-cores options.

 ## Running with the Wrapper